dalofa/telomore/README.md

 <p align="center">
   <img src="images/hairpin_type_telomere.png" alt="map3" width="800">
 </p>
-See #51 for an example (which also where this example originates from).
+See #51 for an example (which is also where this example originates from).
 [Autocycler](https://github.com/rrwick/Autocycler/wiki/Linear-sequences) provides options for dealing with this issue.
 For mixed cases, where a hairpin-type telomere is on one end and streptomyces type telomere is on the end skip-side can be used to control which side are extended.

 ### Troubleshooting